133 - The Past Times with Wil Anderson

 Oh, man.

 Just falling over after he stops the shit out of me.
+He's down.

 Also, that shit will give him a terrible infection.
+He's so infected now, dude.

-Your foot is fucked.
+Your foot is fucked, man.

 Yeah.

-so it's uh maybe to
+So it's a maybe to

-the annexed are the items quote at the capture of Canton, 430 guns were found in the city, 300,000 pounds of powder, 5,000 rockets, 2,000 blue lights, 3,000 stink pots, and 6 tons of bullets.
+The annexed are the items.
+Quote, at the capture of Canton, 430 guns were found in the city, 300,000 pounds of powder, 5,000 rockets, 2,000 blue lights, 3,000 stink pots, and 6 tons of bullets.

 Wow.